 New for 2018

-New for 2018, the Parade of Lost souls features a Thriller Flash Mob workshop, a Time Warp Flash Mob workshop and a giant-puppet-making workshop, all taking place prior to the night of the parade.
+New for 2019, the Parade of Lost souls features a Rhythm Nation Flash Mob workshop, a Time Warp Flash Mob workshop, a jellyfish umbrella-making workshop and a giant-puppet-making workshop, all taking place prior to the night of the parade.

-Participation in the various workshops requires advanced registration.
+Participation in the various workshops requires advance registration.
 Click the above links (in green) for details about each event.

 Parade Route Details

-Similar to the previous year, the parade route in 2018 starts at the corner of Napier Street and Commercial Drive and then makes its way through the back lanes around the Britannia Community Services Centre and surrounding buildings.
+Similar to the previous year, the parade route in 2019 starts at the corner of Napier Street and Commercial Drive and then made its way through the back lanes around the Britannia Community Services Centre and surrounding buildings.

-The 2018 procession begins in front of the Britannia Library and heads north towards the ice rink.
-From there it turns west and goes to the finish at the tennis courts, although with a couple of fairly significant in-and-out and in-and-around side diversions along the way.
+The 2019 procession begins in front of the Britannia Library and headed north towards the ice rink.
+From there it turned west and went to the finish at the tennis courts, although with a couple of fairly significant in-and-out and in-and-around side diversions along the way.

 About the Parade

-The Parade of Lost Souls is a grassroots Halloween parade/event that happens on the Saturday closest to Halloween in October at a location that isn’t revealed until midnight of the day before.
+The Parade of Lost Souls is a grassroots Halloween parade/event that happens on the Saturday closest to Halloween in October at a location that isn’t revealed very close to the date of the parade.

 In most years the event takes place in the neighbourhood of the Britannia Community Centre at 1661 Napier Street and includes a procession down Commercial Drive or some other nearby street, multiple small Halloween-themed live performances scattered around the neighbourhood, and several thousand participants roaming around in spooky costumes.